 Ms. Savitt’s litigation experience includes working with experts in a number of fields including accident reconstruction experts, economic experts, forensic pathologists, medical experts, metallurgical experts, neurological and psychological experts, property damage experts, and software engineers.
 She has handled litigation ranging from a lawsuit involving a computer software provider and the issue of whether damages could include consequential damages such as business interruption, multi-district litigation involving claims for alleged damage due to a commercial herbicide and major cases with cross-border issues and multiple U.S state issues.

 Much of her international work involves issues relating to the application of various treaties, jurisdictional challenges, the doctrine of forum non conveniens, the Foreign Sovereign Immunities Act, and enforcement of foreign judgments.
 Ms. Savitt’s work has included counseling clients and working with counsel globally on matters involving cross border litigation and application of law from both civil and common law jurisdictions.

 Ms. Savitt is a frequent speaker and writer.
 Ms. Savitt is a former Chair of the American Bar Association (ABA) Section of International Law.
-Currently, Ms. Savitt is a member of the ABA Rule of Law Initiative Africa Council and a member of the ABA Tort Trial & Insurance Practice Section.
+Currently, Ms. Savitt is on the Board of the of the ABA Rule of Law Initiative and a member of the ABA Tort Trial & Insurance Practice Section.
 Ms. Savitt is a member of the International Committee of DirectWomen.
 She is a founding member and former President of the International Aviation Womens Association.

 Ms. Savitt clerked for Magistrate Shira Scheindlin of the United States District Court for the Eastern District of New York.
 She received her J.D. from New York Law School and her B.A. in East Asian Studies from George Washington University.